 - 6. Be sure there is sufficient space to swing the booms into their field position. - 7.
 Start the tractor and run at 1/3 throttle to provide oil for boom position cylinders (Refer to Section 4.6 for Controller Switch Functions). - 8.
 Raise booms up to lift them out of their cradles. - 9.
-Extend inner booms out until they are 90° to the frame.
+Rotate inner booms out until they are 90° to the frame.
 Watch for any interference. - 10.
-Pivot outer booms out into their fully extended position. - 11.
-Lower boom to its lowest position. - 12.
-Reverse the above procedure when converting from field to transport configuration.
+Flip out mid booms out into their fully extended position. - 11.
+Rotate breakaway wing and breakaway out to field position.